 Though philanthropic flows are relatively modest compared to official development assistance (ODA), their contribution is substantial in certain sectors, according to a new OECD report.
 For the first time, Private Philanthropy for Development uses global, comparable data to analyse how private foundations are supporting development.

-English, PDF, 1,804kb
+English, PDF, 12,441kb

-English, PDF, 2,577kb
+English, PDF, 676kb

-The study provides a rigorous analysis of the social inclusion and well-being of young Vietnamese using the latest available data and a multidimensional approach.
+The study provides a rigorous analysis of the social inclusion and well-being of young Cambodians using the latest available data and a multidimensional approach.
 Based on the results of the analysis, the report proposes a series of recommendations for the development of public policies in favor of youth.

 Arabic, PDF, 1,836kb